gatling/gatling/src/docs/content/tutorials/realtime_monitoring/index.md

 ### InfluxDB

-InfluxDB is one of the new crop of time-series databases [^1].
+InfluxDB is one of the new crop of time-series databases[^1].
 It is self-contained, easy-to-install and resource efficient.

+[^1]: A time series is a sequence of data points that are measured over time and a time-series database optimises that data.

 #### Install